FONTS FOR DOWNLOAD

-This is the font that I use with ‹Fade In›, which is my preferred program for scripts for screen and stage.
+This font works well with ‹Fade In›, which is my preferred program for scripts for stage and screen.
 You can also use Courier Screenplay with other programs.
 It only includes the glyphs in the ANSI range of 0–255, which encompasses the alphabets of the Western European languages.

-An almost identical font that is Unicode-compliant is Courier Prime, available for free on the ‹Fade In› website.
+An almost identical font is Courier Prime, available for free on the ‹Fade In› website.
 If you go to the website, click on DOWNLOAD and then scroll down to see a bunch of free goodies, including templates and fonts.
 Generally, I use this font in ‹Fade In›, though I sometimes use Courier Screenplay.

-Many people regard Courier Prime as superior to Courier Screenplay because Courier Prime is Unicode-compliant and has a true italic face (instead of the traditional pseudo-italics, made with a rightward slant, of other Courier fonts).
-However, I do not like one particular thing about this font.
-When I use it with Scrivener (a wonderful program for writers) the blinking vertical cursor is not right in the center of the horizontal axis of the line, as it should be, but for some reason is a little lower.
+Many people regard Courier Prime as superior to Courier Screenplay because Courier Prime has a true italic face (instead of the traditional pseudo-italics, made with a rightward slant, of other Courier fonts).
+However, I do not like one particular thing about Courier Prime.
+When I use it with Scrivener (a wonderful program for writers), the blinking vertical cursor is not right in the center of the horizontal axis of the line, as it should be, but for some reason is a little lower.